Commissioner Adam H. Putnam

 Tired of unwanted sales calls?
 Protect your residential and mobile phone numbers from solicitors by subscribing to the Florida Do Not Call List.

 Floridians can sign up for free!
 Your number will remain on the Florida Do Not Call List for five (5) years.

 Find Florida Products, Activities and Events

 Use our interactive map to help plan your trip to Florida, find local agricultural resources or learn about the different festivals and markets around our great state.
-For best results, search by county, city or zip code, or filter results using the region dropdowns.

 Protect Your Child’s Credit

 Commissioner Adam Putnam worked with the Legislature to create a new Florida law aimed at protecting children from identity theft.
 Credit reporting agencies are now required to establish and freeze a credit record for a minor upon request by a parent or guardian.
 By freezing your child’s credit, you can effectively block others from using it.

 Protect Yourself Against Fraud and Deception